solo-io/supergloo/docs/content/guides/wasm_extension.md

 ```

-You can run the previous command to verify the deployment was successful.
+You can run the following command to verify the deployment was successful.

 ```shell
 kubectl get deployment/enterprise-extender -n gloo-mesh